-Ambras Castle in Innsbruck - among the most important museums worldwide - is closely linked to the personality of Archduke Ferdinand II.
+Ambras Castle - among the most important museums worldwide - is closely linked to the personality of Archduke Ferdinand II

 The Spanish Hall below of the high castle, however, is among the most splendid Renaissance halls.
 In summer it is venue for a range of concerts, e.g. the Ambras Castle Concerts.
 Ambras Castle, in association with the Museum of Fine Arts Vienna, is an international top destination for art lovers.
 This Renaissance jewel with its huge park makes a visit an unforgettable experience!